 Face validity is at best a very weak kind of evidence that a measurement method is measuring what it is supposed to.
-One reason is that it is based on people's intuitions about human behavior, which are frequently wrong.
+One reason is that it is based on people's intuitions about human behaviour, which are frequently wrong.
 It is also the case that many established measures in psychology work quite well despite lacking face validity.
-The Minnesota Multiphasic Personality Inventory (MMPI) measures many personality characteristics and disorders by having people decide whether each of over 567 different statements applies to them-where many of the statements do not have any obvious relationship to the construct that they measure.
-Another example is the Implicit Association Test, which measures prejudice in a way that is nonintuitive to most people (see Note 5.31 "How Prejudiced Are You?").
+The Minnesota Multiphasic Personality Inventory-2 (MMPI-2) measures many personality characteristics and disorders by having people decide whether each of over 567 different statements applies to them-where many of the statements do not have any obvious relationship to the construct that they measure.
+For example, the items "I enjoy detective or mystery stories" and "The sight of blood doesn't frighten me or make me sick" both measure the suppression of aggression.
+In this case, it is not the participants' literal answers to these questions that are of interest, but rather whether the pattern of the participants' responses to a series of questions matches those of individuals who tend to suppress their aggression.